anjalithakur9414-glitch/nodejs-cicd-app/README.md

-# CI/CD Pipeline with Monitoring
+# End-to-End CI/CD Pipeline with Monitoring on AWS

 This project demonstrates a complete DevOps CI/CD pipeline using: